-Professional Studies General Education is designed for adult learners, generally 23 years of age and older.
-Single courses (on campus or online) are offered throughout the calendar year.
-Learners may enroll by contacting the School of Professional Studies admissions office.
-Financial assistance is available.
+Bridge is designed for adult learners, generally 23 years of age and older, with at least 12 transferable college credit hours.
+Single courses are offered at various times through out the calendar year.
+Learners may enroll for Bridge by contacting the School of Professional Studies admissions office.
+Financial assistance is available for Bridge.
 Offerings include courses such as: